ef2k/stylecat/README.md

 # stylecat :cat2:

-A Go package to concatenate CSS loaded by `@import` into a single stylesheet.
+A Go package to concatenate `@import` CSS references into a single stylesheet.

 **Usage**